Our 3rd Annual Precision Medicine Virtual Conference is now available On Demand!

 Precision Medicine is becoming an integral part of research in the science community.
 The discipline not only involves individual genetic information, but also environmental, behavioral, and clinical data.
 A combination of these factors allows researchers to put together a comprehensive view of each patient that aids in their search for precision approaches to health maintenance, disease prevention, and therapies.

-Attendees of the 2018 event will learn from industry experts on a range of topics, such as NGS applications and technology development, large-scale genomics data sets, large-scale sequencing efforts, pharmagenomics and drug development to name a few.
+Attendees of the on-demand 2018 virtual event will learn from industry experts on a range of topics, such as NGS applications and technology development, large-scale genomics data sets, large-scale sequencing efforts, pharmagenomics and drug development to name a few.
 Presentations on developments for diagnostic and treatment for diseases such as cancer and Crohn's will also be available.

 By participating in this virtual event and watching webcast presentations, you can earn Free Continuing Education (CE) and/or Continuing Medical Education (CME) credits.
 To earn educational credits, you must view an entire presentation.
 Following the presentation. you must click on the educational credit link provided for that particular speaker and follow the required process.
 Once you have completed the process, you will receive a certificate for the educational credit.